UCSD-ECEMAE-148/winter-2024-final-project-team-5/README.md

 3. Adding lidar for automatic obstacle avoidance functionality.

-**Speical thanks to Prof. Silberman, our TA Arjun Naageshwaran, Triton AI, and our amazing classmates for supporting and guiding us throught the course and final project!**
+**Speical thanks to Prof. Silberman, our TA Arjun Naageshwaran, Triton AI, and our amazing classmates for supporting and guiding us throughout the course and final project!**